mdodis/mdodis.github.io/README.md

 [comment]: <> (TODO: pictures!)

 But I wanted to go deeper.
 I know...
 I'm already a demon.
-Heaven's not my kind of place, anyway ( get the referrence?)
+Heaven's not my kind of place, anyway ( get the reference?)

 ### Deeper!